gracefulife/clova-developer-guide/en/CEK/Guides/BuildCustomExtension/Return_Custom_Extension_Response.md

   }
 }
 ```
 {% endraw %}

-Each `response.outputSpeech` field indicates the following.
+The `response.outputSpeech` fields represent the following information:

-* `response.outputSpeech.type`: The speech data is a complex sentence (SpeechList).
+* `response.outputSpeech.type`: A complex type (SpeechList) of audio data.
-* `response.outputSpeech.values[0]`: The speech data is plain text.
-It is set to speak in English, "Listen to my song.".
+* `response.outputSpeech.values[0]`: A regular text type of audio data.
+It has been set to say “I will sing a song" in Korean.
-* `response.outputSpeech.values[1]`: The speech data is a URL.
-It is set to play a file from the URL in the `value` field.
+* `response.outputSpeech.values[1]`: A URL type of audio data.
+It has been set to play a file from the URL entered in the `value` field.

 <div class="note">
   <p><strong>Note!</strong></p>
-  <p>In addition to simple or complex sentence format, we also support a combined format (SpeechSet) for a client device which does not have a screen or does not provide GUI for displaying detailed information.
-See <a href="/CEK/References/CEK_API.md#CustomExtResponseMessage">Response message</a> in "Custom extension message" for more details.</p>
+  <p>In addition to simple or complex sentence type of audio data, we support a combined format (SpeechSet) for client devices with limitations for expressing detailed GUIs, such as screenless devices.
+For more information, see <a href="/CEK/References/CEK_API.md#CustomExtResponseMessage">Response message</a> in the custom extension message format.</p>
 </div>

-To display data on a screen of client device or client app in addition to generating audio output, fill in content in the `response.card` field as follows, using an appropriate [content template](/CIC/References/Content_Templates.md).
+To display data on the screen of a client device or client app in addition to outputting audio, fill in the content in the `response.card` field in accordance with the [content template](/CIC/References/Content_Templates.md).

 {% raw %}
 ```json
 {
   "version": "0.1.0",